tiejundong/FlexPose/README.md

 # FlexPose

-### Implementation of [FlexPose](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00273), a framework for AI-based flexible modeling of protein-ligand binding pose.
+### [FlexPose](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00273), a framework for AI-based flexible modeling of protein-ligand binding pose.

-A free web server can be found [here](https://www.knightofnight.com/sl/FlexPose) (Please install FlexPose locally if you want to perform batch prediction or use custom settings).
+***A free web server can be found [here](https://www.knightofnight.com/sl/FlexPose) (Please install FlexPose locally if you want to perform batch prediction or use custom settings).***

 ![Fig1_b](img/Fig1_b.png)